djetelina/IdiotechDiscordBot/readme.md

 ## Rules for developing

-* Don't collect any user information (not even chat logs)
+* Don't collect any longterm user information (not even chat logs)
-    * Our logger is in 'w' filemode, no long term collecting!
 * Make your code readable by humans
 * Document if you can